grafana/sentry-datasource/README.md

       authToken: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-If the auth token is not set, the data source try to obtain it through the environment variable.
+If the auth token is not set, the data source try to obtain it through the `SENTRY_AUTH_TOKEN` environment variable.

 ## Query the data source